ipwndev/DSLinux/user/mathomatic/tests/README.txt

  	To run all tests, type "mathomatic all".
 	For a short demo, type "mathomatic demo".
 	To play with trig functions, type "mathomatic trig".
+	To play with hyperbolic trig functions, type "mathomatic hypertrig".

 Look around and have fun!
-Feel free to contribute your Mathomatic scripts, if you think they will be interesting to most people.
+Feel free to contribute your Mathomatic scripts.